-The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for July 2014 was 3.7 percent.
-This represents an increase of three-tenths of a percent from the revised June rate (3.4 percent).
-The equivalent national average was 6.2 percent, which increased by one-tenth of a percent from the previous month’s estimate.
-This is the second monthly increase to the statewide unemployment rate in Vermont in the past year.
-As of the prior month’s initial data, Vermont’s unemployment rate was tied for the second lowest in the country.
+The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for August 2014 was 4.1 percent.
+This represents an increase of four-tenths of a percent from the revised July rate (3.7 percent).
+The equivalent national average was 6.1 percent, which decreased by one-tenth of a percent from the previous month’s estimate.
+This is the third monthly increase to the statewide unemployment rate in Vermont in the past year.
+As of the prior month’s initial data, Vermont’s unemployment rate was tied for the fourth lowest in the country..

 Attention Vermont Employers

-All employers are required to file their quarterly Unemployment Insurance and Contribution Reports electronically
+Effective for the 3rd quarter 2014 reporting (due on or before October 31, 2014) ALL employers are required to file their quarterly Unemployment Insurance Wage and Contribution Reports electronically.

 The 2014 Vermont State Construction Prevailing Wage publication is available.
 This publication is updated annually.

 2014 State Construction Prevailing Wage [PDF]